 You might be thinking “these are perfectly legitimate reasons for micromanagement, so why the big fuss?”.

-Most micromanagers don’t realize that they’re micromanaging, and usually because they aren’t aware of its detrimental effect on their leadership skills as well as the company.
+Most micromanagers don’t realize that they’re micromanaging.
+This is usually because they aren’t aware of its detrimental effect on their leadership skills as well as the company.

-In an organization, the law of comparative advantage is applied to identify what you can do the best while leaving the rest to others who can do it to their best.
+In an organization, the law of comparative advantage is applied to identify what you can do the best while leaving the rest to others who can do their best.